gulatiKK/item-locater/README.md

 # item-locater
-The item locater asists you in the daily ongoings of your life You may use this web application developed by @gulatiKK and @AkshatGupta2009 to apply to your daily life or just for experimental use
+The item locater asists you in the daily ongoings of your life You may use this web application developed by @gulatiKK and @AkshatGupta2009 to apply to your daily life or just for experimental use.
 Our application allows you to save house items and containers in an ordered repository, the easy-to-use ui provides you with a clean and interactive experience.
 All you have to do is open the file 'newuibase.html' and add you first item,